 But does the content of DAYTONA validate his reputation and support Pusha T’s claims?

 It’s official.
-Pusha T’s long-awaited album DAYTONA has arrived – and it’s drenched in Kanye West.
+Pusha T’s long-awaited album DAYTONA has arrived – and it’s drenched in classic Kanye West sampling and production.
 Kanye’s final act, hand-picking an $85,000 picture of Whtiney Houston’s bathroom at the height of her drug addiction, was, in his own words, required to “go along with the music”.

 Going off Pusha T’s (deserved) reputation as hip hop’s “King Pusher”, there is no artist for whom the picture fits better.
 And the numbers back this up: DAYTONA is officially the most drug-laden album of Pusha T’s career.
 But, amazingly, it still doesn’t even come close to taking the crown when we factor in all of Pusha’s mixtapes and EP’s.
 Let’s dive in.